mph-/lcapy/doc/tutorial.rst

                s  + ─────
                     C₁⋅L₁

+Note, the component values need to be specified as well as the initial value; thus `C1 2 1 C1 v0` and not `C1 2 1 v0` since the latter
+specifies the capacitance to be `v0`.

 When an initial condition is detected, the circuit is analysed in the s-domain as an initial value problem.
 The values of sources are ignored for :math:`t<0` and the result is only defined for :math:`t\ge 0`.